nikhilputhumana/goodwill-website/README.md

 # Mini Project

-A website to sell used products by donating them to charity.
+A website to donate Food items and Clothes to charity organisations.